CarletonComputerScienceSociety/website/content/elections/fyr/2021-2021/thushen.md

 Dm me on Discord at Thushen#1418 if you have any questions or come find me during Dev Club in the CCSS Discord Server!
 I hope we have an amazing year.

-This is the end of the platform.
-Thank you for letting me apply to be an First Year Representative.

 ![Thushen](/images/first_year_reps/2021/thushen.jpg)